 A Selfish Culture Stems from a Lack of Leadership

-And this is regardless of how many games they won or even of they went to the state or NCAA tournament.
+And this is regardless of how many games they won or even if they went to the tournament.

 “My team didn’t have any leaders.”

 “We didn’t work hard enough.”

 The problem with our approach is we continually treat the symptoms instead of the disease.
 The disease is a selfish culture.
 The selfish culture stems from a lack of leadership.

 Yet we focus on the symptoms by investing the majority of our time and money into new gear, strategy, film study, skill workouts, conditioning, recruiting, etc..

 I know everyone on a team wants to be a part of a special culture more than anything else.
 Research shows player satisfaction is not based on fame, winning, or scholarships.
 People yearn to be a part of an organization or team that is committed to serving each other and a mission greater than themselves.

 A few years ago I made up my mind to start working to build as I defined it at the time, “a culture of selflessness”.